Quotas

 Using Quotas in Other Parts of Qualtrics

-In addition to specifying what happens to respondents in the Quotas window, you can also use quotas in other contexts.
+In addition to specifying what happens to respondents in the quota editor, you can also use quotas in other contexts.

-Example: Using our quota as a condition in Display Logic, we can specify that our reward coupons only display to respondents if the quota has not been filled. - As a way to limit the number of total responses for your survey.
+Example: Using our quota as a condition in display logic, we can specify that this question only displays if our survey’s quota hasn’t been met yet. - As a way to limit the number of total responses for your survey.
 See the Limiting Total Responses to a Survey section.

-Example: The Total Visitors quota count is serving as our respondent counter.
+Example: We can use a Total Visitor quota count to keep track of the number of respondents.
 This number will be displayed to the respondent so they know how many other visitors the survey has had.

 Qtip: Are you looking for examples of how other Qualtrics users commonly use quotas?
 Check out these support pages: